grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2023-03-04 23:56:23 | 22.2         | 20.2          |
 | 2023-03-04 23:56:23 | 22.1         | 20.1          |

-The regular expression can include a dashboard variable interpolated by using the `${[variable name]}` syntax.
+The regular expression can include an interpolated dashboard variable by using the `${[variable name]}` syntax.

-#### Manually selecting included fields
+#### Manually select included fields

-By clicking and unchecking the field names they will not show up in the result.
-Fields that are matched by the regular expression will still be included, even if they are unchecked.
+Click and uncheck the field names to remove them from the result.
+Fields that are matched by the regular expression are still included, even if they're unchecked.

-#### Using a dashboard variable
+#### Use a dashboard variable

-By enabling `From variable` you can select a dashboard variable that will be used to include fields.
-By settings up a [dashboard variable] with multiple choices, the same fields can be displayed across multiple visualizations.
+Enable `From variable` to let you select a dashboard variable that's used to include fields.
+By setting up a [dashboard variable][] with multiple choices, the same fields can be displayed across multiple visualizations.

 ### Filter data by query